Parents Health Issues

 I mean all parents worry about their child, but anxiety disorder is something different and not to be taken lightly.
 There have been increasing reports of parents having anxiety disorders that are usually related to some serious health issues, as a trigger.

 It's not always easy, but keep a positive mental attitude, as part of caring for your own health.
 When the problems arise, talk them over with someone experienced, like your own parents, or professionals who can help you.
 Better to "nip it in the bud", then hope it will go away.

 5) Lack of Sex Life

 Sex life is very important to sustain a long term relationship.
-But with the newborn baby and accompanying parental responsibilities, it's often hard to maintain a healthy sex life.
+But with the newborn baby and accompanying complexity of parental responsibilities, it's often hard to maintain a healthy sex life.
 Parenthood can result in a lack of sexual intimacy, causing both partners to feel less desired.
 This leads to potential emotional issues.